My Favourite Autumn Lawn Fertiliser

 4) Lawn Levelling

-Is your lawn uneven?
-A few too many bumps causing issues when you mow the grass?
+My lawn sometimes develops bumps and dips and in autumn I always try to level them out at this time of year.
 Lawn levelling doesn’t involve heavy rollers or weights; they are only used on sports surfaces.
-Instead, soil is periodically spread over the lawn with a special tool to eliminate bumps or dips.
-Autumn is a great time to level a lawn as it will have plenty of time to recover before winter sets in.
+Instead, I periodically spread soil over the lawn with a special tool to eliminate bumps or dips.
+I believe that autumn is a great time to level a lawn as it will have plenty of time to recover before winter sets in.

 5) Grub and Leatherjacket Treatments

-White lawn grubs and leatherjackets can destroy a lawn within a season, and if left untreated, they will lay eggs that will hatch the following year, causing more havoc.
-The best time to treat white grubs and leatherjackets is in the autumn before the ground gets too cold and they burrow deeper.
+I’ve witnessed first-hand how white lawn grubs and leatherjackets can destroy a lawn within a season, and if left untreated, they will lay eggs that will hatch the following year, causing more havoc.
+Through years of treating these pests, I’ve found that the best time to get a product down to get rid of white grubs and leatherjackets is in the autumn before the ground gets too cold, and they burrow deeper.

 - This autumn lawn feed is low in nitrogen, so your grass won’t put on excessive leggy surface growth.